-2. Where the applicant elects to contribute a reserved area, the data and information relating to such area shall be transferred by the applicant after the Council has designated the reserved area in accordance with regulation 17, paragraph 3.
+2. Where the applicant elects to contribute a reserved area, the data and information relating to such area shall be transferred by the applicant to the Authority after the Council has designated the reserved area in accordance with regulation 17, paragraph 3.

-3. Where the applicant elects to offer an equity interest in a joint venture arrangement, the data and information relating to such area shall be transferred by the applicant at the time of the election.
+3. Where the applicant elects to offer an equity interest in a joint venture arrangement, the data and information relating to such area shall be transferred to the Authority by the applicant at the time of the election.